ATR2025/hello-word/README.md

-# hello-word second
+# hello-word
-This repository is for practicing the GitHub Flow second
+This repository is for practicing the GitHub Flow